slashlos/He3/README.md

 # He3
-He3, a multi-window, floating  browser, above all others.
+He3, a multi-window, floating  browser, above all else.